domsson/falcon/README.md

 #### `pair`

-    > pair
+    > pair [channel]

 Broadcast or direct message from controller to components, requesting them to pair up with the controller if the `bank` name is a match.
 Components are expected to reply with a `status` message.
+If the optional `channel` parameter is given, components should listen to messages from the controller on the specified channel from here on out.

 #### `status`